nikitperiwal/interview-cheatsheet-de/system-design/system-design-checklist.md

 # Checklist for System Design

-- Do I need to use any tech in particular?
+- Step 1 — Understand the data requirements and establish scope
+- Step 2 — Propose high-level data flow and get feedback
+- Step 3 — Dive deep into the data pipeline design
+- Step 4 — Dive into Database Design
+- Step 5 — Wrap up and Consider Scalability

 ### Source of Data

+- Source of data
+    - Data format
+    - Data struct
 - Average daily data size or row count
 - Spikes in Traffic (due to sales etc)
-- Source of data
-    - Type of data depending on source - structured or semi-structured

 ### Compute